Tom Goes to the Mayor: History

 Tom Goes to the Mayor began as a web cartoon on timanderic.com.
-It was popular enough to get a web sequel, in which David Cross guest stars.
+It was popular enough to get a web sequel, in which David Cross guest-stars.
 Bob Odenkirk noticed the show's potential, and began producing it for Adult Swim.

 Adult Swim has described Tom Goes to the Mayor as "one of the most polarizing shows" they have ever had, indicating that viewers "either love it or hate it."

 Overview

-Tom Peters (Tim Heidecker) has just moved to Jefferton, an unpleasant, rundown town filled with strip malls and buffets.
-Episodes usually focus on Tom going to the mayor (Eric Wareheim), hence the title of the show, with various ideas for business and civic endeavors, and the Mayor tweaks those ideas and causes them to backfire in horrible and destructive ways, leaving Tom to answer for them.
+Tom Peters (Heidecker) has just moved to Jefferton, an unpleasant, rundown town filled with strip malls and buffets.
+Episodes usually focus on Tom going to the mayor (Wareheim) with various ideas for business and civic endeavors, and the mayor tweaks those ideas and causes them to backfire in horrible and destructive ways, leaving Tom to answer for them.

 The show features a crude but distinctive limited animation style made by taking photos of the cast with different facial expressions and body language.
 The photos are then filtered using the "photocopy" image filter in Adobe Photoshop, resulting in the show's unique monochromatic blue and white images resembling Ditto machine copies.
-There are some live-action scenes, usually on a television set within the show.
+Some live-action scenes, usually on a television set, are included within the show.

 Many characters, segments, and content from Tom Goes to the Mayor have resurfaced in Tim and Eric Awesome Show, Great Job!, including the Channel 5 Married News Team, the Cinco Company, Gibbons, and even a live-action version of Tom Goes to the Mayor used as an opening for the episode "Pepperoni".